BACS Integration Electives

 Sharing courses with another major:

 The College’s rule states: “No more than two courses can be counted simultaneously for two non-interdisciplinary majors; an interdisciplinary major may share up to three courses with another major.”
-(You can see this rule and a list of which majors are “interdisciplinary” on this page in the section “Number of Credits”.)
+(You can see this rule here on the College website, and see a list of which majors are “interdisciplinary” on this page in the section “What is an Interdisciplinary Major?””.)

 Sharing and CS111x and CS2100/CS2110: For the BACS, these courses are prerequisites to declare the major, and for this reason are not officially degree requirements.
 So College sharing rules for major and minors do not apply to these courses!